phyushin/phyushin.github.io/_posts/2026-06-10-iOS-mobile-app-testingpt2.markdown

 ## Why, though?
 A few reasons, as mentioned previously, it's getting harder to run newer apps on old devices requirements for newer versions of iOS rule out older, jailbroken devices - in the past I have used [corellium][4]; but recently I've not been _getting along_ with it, it's pretty expensive if you're just doing stuff yourself; there is also the _not on my own hardware_ aspect of it; which, depending on your risk appetite (or other factors) might rule it out for you too.

+## Installing an app
+Installing an app using the vphone is really easy - all you need to do is drag the IPA from finder and drop it over the vphone window it will then install

 ## What next?
 Now we've got a running jailbroken iOS device, we can borrow the script I wrote in a [previous post][5] and add some tweaks to get it to work for our purposes here: